Bulk import in the planning: load your entire editorial backlog in seconds

 4) Launch the import

 Click "Import".
-Your drafts are created instantly in the active folder of your planning.
-A confirmation message displays the number of pieces of content added (for example: "6,000 Drafts added to planning.").
-You can immediately assign, filter, and launch analyses on these pieces of content.
+Your drafts are instantly created in the active folder of your planning.
+A confirmation message indicates the number of contents added.
+You can immediately assign, filter and run analyses on these contents.

 Always use the provided template.
-The column format is standardized: starting from the template avoids header errors and ensures your import is accepted on the first try.
+The column format is standardized: starting from the template avoids header errors and ensures the import will be accepted on the first try.

-For existing content, include URLs.
-If your CSV contains URLs, Semji creates the drafts directly in "Optimize" mode, so you can launch an optimization analysis without any extra steps.
+For existing content, fill in the URLs.
+If your CSV contains URLs, Semji creates the drafts directly in "Optimize" mode, allowing you to launch an optimization analysis without any additional steps.

-If you get a format error, check two things first: file encoding (UTF-8 required) and the separator used (comma, not semicolon).
+In case of a format error, check two priority points: the file encoding (UTF-8 required) and the separator used (comma, not semicolon).
 Most import errors come from one or the other.

-Pro tip 💡: if you plan in Google Sheets or Excel, keep your existing workflow.
-At the end of each week or sprint, export to CSV and import into Semji.
-Your planning updates in seconds, without touching your source file.
+Tip 💡: If you plan in Google Sheets or Excel, keep your usual workflow.
+At the end of the week or sprint, export to CSV and import into Semji.
+Your planning updates in seconds without touching your source file.

-Bulk import is especially powerful when combined with other Semji editorial planning features.
-Once your drafts are imported, you can assign them to writers, schedule publication dates from the calendar view, and trigger analyses in batch to prioritize the highest-impact optimizations.
+Bulk import is particularly powerful when combined with other features of the Semji editorial planning.
+Once your drafts have been imported, you can assign them to your writers, schedule publication dates from the calendar view, and trigger batch analyses to prioritize the most impactful optimizations.

 Useful links: